oakes/java-assignments/curriculum/week7.md

     * The "Billion Dollar Mistake"
     * Prevent null in the routes: Use primitive types for everything but `String`
     * Prevent null in the database: Non-nullable columns
+* Fork the CalendarSpring project
+  * Fix all the bugs until you can create and display events
+  * Add updating and deleting
+  * Write tests for all the routes

 ### Day 2